anarchuser/Chess/README.md

 # Chess
 Chess game as header for C++, for easy include & modifivation in a program.

-Will be set up for use with control headers (see ChessAI for further details).
+Will be set up for use with control headers (so that one can choose for either color how to be controlled.
+(Human, Algorithm and AI planned.)